YuzhongHuang/CompArch-Lab/Lab1Report.md

 # Lab 1: Hieu Nguyen, Yuzhong Huang, Jake Jung

 ##Implementation
 At first, we tried to build a selector at the entry and only choose to output “1” to the chosen operation and output nothing for the others.
 In this way, we could potentially save lots of energy.
-But after check in with ninja, we figure out that is unrealizable.
+But after check in with ninja, we figure out that is unreachable.

 Then, we came up with the idea of a big Look up table that has all the 8 operations within a one-bit-ALU.
 And then connect 32 of them together.
 Also, we added check-ZERO, SLT, overflow in the last ALU.
 By adapting bit-slice approach, we can reuse some of the gates(the XOR gate are shared by the adder as well as the XOR operation)